 Samuel Morse invented his code in 1835.
 A series of dots and dashes could be sent down a telegraph wire and received at the other end.
 Messages could be sent over long distances at almost instantaneous speed.
 Until then, the fastest speed at which information could travel was about 55 km/h via railways.

-(Telegraph messages were still in use in the 21st century; the last one being sent in India in July 2013.)
+(Telegraph messages were still in use in the 21st century; the last one was sent in India in July 2013.)

 In 1876, Alexander Graham Bell invented the telephone.
 Now, instant two-way voice communication was possible.